dcardonab/STCV-Synth/submission/FINAL_REPORT.md

 ```

 Once spherical coordinates were calculated, it was important to map the ranges of these functions to the synthesizer parameters.
 For this, various mapping functions were used.
-One of these functions (the Numpy function `interp`) mapped a number in a given input range to a number in a given output range in a linear scale.
-The second one (the `Map` function in Pyo) mapped a value between 0 and 1 to a given output value in a given scale, in this case a logarithmic scale.
+One of these functions (the _NumPy_ function `interp`) mapped a number in a given input range to a number in a given output range in a linear scale.
+The second one (the `Map` function in _pyo_) mapped a value between 0 and 1 to a given output value in a given scale, in this case a logarithmic scale.

 The magnitude of acceleration or radial distance was set to control various aspects of the envelope generator, which directly affects the amplitude of the signal, increasing loudness and intensity at higher acceleration magnitudes.
 The polar angle was set to control the low-pass filter cutoff frequency, allowing control of the audio signal's high-frequency content based on the rotation of the sensor.
 Finally, the azimuth angle was used to control how much reverberation was applied to the audio signal by controlling the balance between the unaffected and the reverberated signals.